Sibi Thomas

-DYSP Sibi Thomas is an Indian police officer and actor.
+Sibi Thomas is an Indian police officer and actor.
 He appears in Malayalam films.
 Having made his debut with Thondimuthalum Driksakshiyum in 2017.
-He is the Deputy Superintendent of Police in Kerala Police Service.
+He is also serving police officer with the Kerala Police.

 Personal life

-Sibi Thomas was born in Kanhangad, Kasaragod, Kerala.
-He graduated in BSc Chemistry from Nirmalagiri College, Kannur.
-After graduation, he joined the Kerala Police in 2003 as Sub Inspector.
+Sibi Thomas was born in Kanhangad, Kerala.
+He graduated in BSc Chemistry from Nirmalagiri College, Kuthuparamba.
+After graduation, he joined the Kerala Police in 2003 as a Sub Inspector.